shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab01_Customer_Service_Workspace.md

 ### Task 1 – Open the Customer Service workspace and open sessions

-1. Open the **Customer Service Hub** app.
+1. Open the **Customer Service Hub (1)** app.

-2. Click on the name of the app in the top left of the application next to Dynamics 365 and from the list of published apps, select the **Customer Service workspace** app.
+2. Click on the name of the app in the top left of the application next to Dynamics 365 and from the list of published apps, select the **Customer Service workspace (2)** app.

     ![](../images/CSH.png)